 It expands your talent pool.
 When recruiters use blind hiring techniques, they often find a wider and more diverse pool of talent upon which to draw.

 It can create roadblocks to diversity hiring.
-Without any personal information to base your recruiting decisions on, recruiters cannot focus on hiring for diversity.
+Without any personal information, recruiters cannot focus on hiring for diversity.

 Hiring for cultural fit can be difficult.
-While knowing a candidate’s experience and skills is undoubtedly important, it doesn’t provide the whole picture of what their personality and work ethic are like.
-Recruiters might face trouble with hiring a skilled employee that doesn’t mesh well with their existing workplace culture.
+While knowing a candidate’s experience and skills is undoubtedly important, it doesn’t provide the whole picture of their personality and work ethic.
+Recruiters might face trouble hiring a skilled employee that doesn’t mesh well with their workplace culture.

 Recruiters miss out on referrals with blind hiring.
 Many organizations announce open positions within their company and encourage and rely on current employees to refer candidates for a role.
 However, when organizations utilize a blind hiring process, the referral process is eliminated since it creates a level of bias in hiring.

-As you analyze your current hiring efforts and diversity initiatives, consider whether this approach is actually a benefit for your company.
-For a truly inclusive hiring process, your recruiters need to continuously educate themselves on how to identify, embrace, and look for future opportunities to weave DE+I into your workplace.
+As you analyze your current hiring efforts and diversity sourcing techniques, consider whether this approach benefits your company.
+For a truly inclusive hiring process, your recruiters must continuously educate themselves on identifying, embracing, and looking for future opportunities to weave DEI into your workplace.

 At ClearCompany, we believe that diversity impacts more than just company culture.
-The best DE+I strategies are backed by a holistic approach to diversity, and that’s where ClearCompany comes in.
-We’ve compiled resources, best practices, strategies, and tips for organizations to customize their DE+I efforts and embrace inclusivity in their workplace.
+The best DEI strategies are backed by strong workforce planning and a true commitment to embracing inclusivity in the workplace.